Last updated August 16th, 2019.

 A large port under construction, along with several oil pipelines running through Turkey and into the EU, will help bolster the Georgian economy even more.

 What’s Georgia’s weak point?
 The South Caucasus has historically been a region of instability.
 Russia even invaded a small part of Georgia back in 2008.
-But few people think it will happen again.
+Yet few people think it will happen again.

 Vladimir Putin, practical as he is, would have nothing to gain from starting a war with Georgia.
 He was only targeting a Russian-speaking area of Georgia in 2008.
 Doing anything more would be pointless at best and political suicide at worst.

-Moving off the Eurasian landmass, Panama’s excellent geographic position links the two American continents together.
-In fact, the Central American nation is most famous for its location – and specifically its canal.
+Moving off of the Eurasian landmass, Panama’s excellent geographic position links North and South America together.
+In fact, the Panama is most famous for its location – and specifically its canal.

-Panama is the only place on this list which has actively worked toward a stated goal of becoming the next Singapore.
-The past two Presidents of Panama made state visits to Singapore in order to learn from their success.
+Panama is the sole place on our list that has actively worked toward a stated goal of becoming the next Singapore.
+The past two Presidents of Panama made state visits to Singapore in order to learn from their success story.

 Corruption in Panama is also a major issue.
 The last President, Ricardo Martinelli, even had an arrest warrant out for him by Interpol and is now in US custody.

-Not only that, but the nation’s status as an offshore banking hub was ruined by the release of the Panama Papers in 2015.
+Not just that, but the nation’s status as an offshore banking hub was ruined by the release of the Panama Papers in 2015.

-Can Panama fight corruption, lower taxes, improve efficiency, and revive the reputation of its banking sector?
-Time will tell.
+Can Panama fight corruption, reduce taxes, improve efficiency, and revive the reputation of its banking sector?
+Time will tell if they can become Latin America’s Singapore.

 Skip the Next Western Recession